HomeOfVapourSynthEvolution/VapourSynth-DFTTest/README.md

 planes -

-    A list of the planes to process.
-By default all planes are processed.
+    Sets which planes will be processed.
+Any unprocessed planes will be simply copied.

 opt -